 Complete an online self-assessment.
-After you have successfully finished the self-assessment, you will be invited to take one two-week prerequisite course in the career area of your choice.
+After you have successfully finished the self-assessment, you must enroll in one two-week prerequisite course in the career area of your choice.
 Upon successful completion of the course, you will be contacted by the library within five business days to discuss enrollment in the program.

 No. This is not a GED program.
 Successful graduates will earn a high school diploma and a career certificate from an accredited high school.
 They will not receive a high school equivalency certificate.

 When a student completes the GED, TASC, or HiSET exam, they receive a high school equivalency certificate.
 There are several differences between an equivalency certificate and a diploma.
 The most significant difference is that some colleges, institutions, and organizations require a high school diploma and may not accept a high school equivalency certificate.
 In addition to providing a high school diploma, COHS gives students the benefit of earning a career certificate and completing additional job preparation documents and training.